 SA Express to Hoedspruit:

-Hamiltons offers complimentary transfer for all flights.
-These are subject to availability of the transfer vehicles and valid for FIT reservations only.
+Hamiltons offers transfer for all flights at an additional charge.
+These are subject to availability of the transfer vehicles.
 Please note that this is not a shuttle service and all transfers must be booked at time of reservation.

 Federal Air from Johannesburg or KMIA: